 Better still, three adults behind two tall adults will feel completely happy with life, and the couple who end up in the rearmost seats will be relatively comfortable - as long as the journey isn’t too long.
 Kids, however, will be completely happy back there.

 The good news is that the Audi has usable luggage space even when all seats are in use, and when you fold down all the seats there’s enough space that you’d feel justified in putting a ‘Transit’ badge on the back end.

 Running costs and reliability

 Let’s get one thing straight – you don’t buy a 7-seat SUV with fuel economy in mind.
 Having said that, the Audi Q7 isn’t bad, because the higher-powered diesel engine can manage an average of up to 48.7mpg.
-The 55TFSI petrol, will manage an official 26.9mpg - you’re unlikely to get close to that is you load the car up or put your foot down.
+The 55TFSI petrol will manage an official 26.9mpg - you’re unlikely to get close to that if you load the car up or put your foot down.

 Insurance is undeniably towards the top end of the scale, starting at group 35 and ending at group 50.
 However, the Q7 is safe, with a full-on 5-star crash rating from the experts at Euro NCAP.